 They have a great selection of letterpress cards for any and every occasion making this my go-to place whenever I need a thoughtful gift for a friend.
 Most of the products come from small companies, which adds to the unique and down-to-earth feel of the store.

-The words that come to mind when I think of Pink Olive are sparkles, creativity, and imagination. — Katya Barannik
+The words that come to mind when our Spotter Katya thinks of Pink Olive are sparkles, creativity, and imagination.

 A thriving cultural hub

 Although a bit of a trek from Manhattan, Industry City is worth the visit if you have the time to check it out.
 True to its name, it was once a warehouse and distribution center during the 19th century, located on the waterfront in Sunset Park in Brooklyn.

 After years of decay, the complex was finally transformed into the community gathering space for art, fitness, food, shopping, and culture it is today.
 Over 400 companies are housed in this space, offering plenty to see, do, and eat.

 With a distillery, art galleries, food hall and more, Industry City ensures a full day of fun!